Read as much or as little of this as you want

 Stones of almost every kind have become much more difficult to acquire and the prices have jumped (in some cases, skyrocketed).
 Things that were readily available two years ago are harder, if not impossible to find.
 The Chinese and Japanese have been buying up all the turquoise they can lay their hands on.
 They have scoured the pawn shops and removed stones from older pieces to be re-set in new jewelry (Native and otherwise).

 The Sleeping Beauty mine is grinding up the turquoise to get to the copper.
-Until fairly recently it was said that maybe 15% of turquoise on the market was "natural" (ie not stabilized and/or enhanced).
-I'm reliably told that number is now likely closer to 5%.
+Until fairly recently it was generally accepted that maybe 15% of turquoise on the market was "natural" (ie not stabilized and/or enhanced).
+I'm reliably told that number is now likely closer to less than 5%.
 EVERYONE has bemoaned this for the last three to four years.
 Sugilite, Lapis, Ocean Jasper, Coral and on and on, are all problematical.
+Turquoise from mines not previously seen pop up as suppliers source new materials.

 Fetish artists are resorting to materials in plastic and glass that they wouldn't have touched five years ago.
 I initially recoiled from buying these "synthetic" materials but now realize, times change and, if the artists feel it is appropriate, who am I to tell them what to use.
 The art is in the carving and how they use the material, whatever it may be.
 If you want/need the intrinsic value of turquoise be prepared to pay accordingly, most artists cannot afford to nor are willing to buy it speculatively.